 Deploy: Kubernetes (Helm)

 This guide covers deploying Llamenos to a Kubernetes cluster using the official Helm chart.
-The chart manages the application, RustFS storage, Authentik identity provider, and optional Whisper services as separate deployments.
+The chart manages the application, MinIO storage, strfry Nostr relay, and optional signal-notifier/sip-bridge services as separate deployments.
 You provide a PostgreSQL database.

 Prerequisites